-Ventures into abandoned structures are perhaps the most common example of urban exploration.
+Venturing into abandoned structures are perhaps the most common example of urban exploration.
 At times, sites are entered first by locals and may suffer from large amounts of graffiti and other acts of vandalism, while other locations may be better preserved.
-Although targets of exploration vary from one country to another, high-profile abandonments include amusement parks, factories, power plants, fallout shelters, hospitals, asylums, schools, poor houses, and mortuaries and sanatoriums.
+Although targets of exploration vary from one country to another, high-profile abandonments include amusement parks, factories, power plants, fallout shelters, hospitals, asylums, schools, poor houses, mortuaries and sanatoriums.

 My photography is heavily Urbex-based, it’s a fun hobby to have.